-Tommaso and I have found a nice balance in understanding that some things are not right or wrong, they are just cultural.
+Finding the balance in understanding that some things are not right or wrong, they are just cultural, is not easy.
 I have learned to be less sensitive, and the last thing I would want to do is suppress that Italian passion!

 Tell it like it is, baby!

 There’s no such thing as beating around the bush with an Italian.
 If they think it, they’re going to say it.
 Most of the time, this is a welcome and refreshing change from American culture.
 Though, sometimes, things are best left unsaid.
 On the flip side, if you get a compliment, you can rest assured that it is sincere.

 Digestion, OHHH, the digestion!
 Bah!

 Italians are petty much obsessed with digestion.
 Any kind of coolness that hits your body after eating will completely destroy your body’s digestive process.
 You would never swim in cold water after eating- but- If you finish eating while you are in the water, it’s ok.
 Don’t ask, I haven’t a clue.